sncooneydavis/battleship/src/operator_info_IGNORE/notes.md

 - No HTML generated; user-initialized DOM events not taken into account
 - Some overlapping functionality (to be expected)
 - Some functionality and variables unused -- artifact of over-engineered arch procedure
+- Ship placement/board setup phase not distinguished.
+Modules contain a mix of gameplay and setup
+- Delineation between model, view, and controller inconsistent

 #### GameController